Samoth69/Samoth69/README.md

 ## Hi there 👋

-I'm Thomas, a French student in computer science.
-Passionate about computers in general.
+I'm Thomas, a French computer science engineer

 ## Things I already use